bibleexchange/courses/epistles-1/001/667_episltes-1-extra-thoughts.md

  </blockquote> <p> All Fleshly desires being put to death!
  </p> <p> Luke 16:3 Then the steward said within himself, What shall I do?
  for my lord taketh away from me the stewardship: I cannot dig;
  to beg I am ashamed.
-I am resolved…(DIG, DIG, DIG, DIG)
+I am resolved&hellip;(DIG, DIG, DIG, DIG)
  </p> <p> While the foolish build on thoughts that are deviating from the
  Truth, </p> <p> The wise seek only the truth.
  </p> <p> There must not be any change from the foundation.